 Everyone who works or volunteers at the academy is subject to an enhanced DBS disclosure.

-If you have any questions or queries regarding any aspect of safeguarding, please do not hesitate to get in touch with our designated safeguarding lead Mrs Thorpe, or one of the safeguarding team Mrs Davies, Mr Byrne or Mrs Parsons.
+If you have any questions or queries regarding any aspect of safeguarding, please do not hesitate to get in touch with our designated safeguarding lead Mrs Thorpe, or one of the safeguarding team Mr Byrne or Mrs Parsons.

 Collecting Pupils from the Academy